sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * WebDAV over port 443
 * WebDAV over port 2882
 * SRM
 * GridFTP (dCache does not support GridFTP data encryption.
-Please be warned that ``globus-url-copy -dcpriv`` does not warn you about this and tranfers your data in plain text.)
+Please be warned that ``globus-url-copy -dcpriv`` does not warn you about this and transfers your data in plain text.)
 * GSIdCap, dCap
 * Xroot